jabranr/covidonation/README.md

 > Beware it is best to discuss before you start to work on a major change or new big feature.

-If you would like to report an issue or request new feature then you can [create an issue](https://github.com/jabranr/covidonation/issues).
+If you would like to report an issue or request a new feature then you can [create an issue](https://github.com/jabranr/covidonation/issues).

 ### Country data contribution